 What is the current status of Brexit?

 With uncertainty over the future of Prime Minister Theresa May's Brexit deal and a variable extension to Article 50 agreed, speculation is heightened on what will happen next.
 One thing is clear - the immediate timeline has shifted.

-There is still much to unfold and our Brexit experts continue to follow the debate closely to help businesses adapt their plans.
-At this time it is more important than ever to stay agile and for companies to prepare as best as possible for the risk and opportunities of different scenarios.
+As has been the case throughout this process, there is still much to unfold and our Brexit experts continue to follow the debate closely to help businesses adapt their plans.
+At this time, it is more important than ever to stay agile and for companies to prepare as best as possible for the risk and opportunities of different scenarios.

 What industries will be affected by Brexit?

 Every industry will be affected by Brexit due to the potential economic impacts (reduced investment and recession) and manpower issues (migrated workforces and skilled worker shortages).
 Some industries will be affected more than others such as financial services but it is the businesses that trade internationally that stand to be most affected by Brexit, regardless of the sector that they operate in.
 Businesses with continental European suppliers or customers will be impacted, while trade with non-EU countries will be affected by losing access to the EU's current free trade arrangements and any customs blockages.